jamesleeht/XamarinMarsHOL/MISSION3.md

 2. How far away is mars?
 3. Is there life on mars?

+You should get a reply from the bot.

-You'll notice there's a an issue with the UI however.
+You'll notice there's a an issue with the UI when you run it on Android however.
 The message cuts off if it's too long and the cells aren't suitable for messages.
 We'll look into this in Challenge 1 later.